DenisGorbachev/spacemine/README.md

     * Start continuously scanning surroundings.
     * As soon as scout is detected, calculate the tile on which it'll move to pick the metal.
     * Start continuously jamming that tile.
-    * Jam the scout, regenerating its API secret and gaining control over it.
+    * Jam the scout, regenerate its API secret and gain control over it.
 * Capture spaceport:
     * Assemble multiple robots with scanning and jamming capabilities.
     * Move the whole group to spaceport.